tox-dev/pipdeptree/README.rst

     optional arguments:
       -h, --help        show this help message and exit -a, --all         list all deps at top level
-      -l, --local-only  list only the installations local to the current virtualenv, if in a virtualenv
+      -l, --local-only  If in a virtualenv that has global access donot show globally installed packages

 Known Issues